 Chart of Accounts

-Welcome to the University of Minnesota’s new online Chart of Accounts Manual.
-The conversion from a large PDF to HTML format was done in part at the request of those who use the COA information most frequently, and to ensure the community could more quickly access the most "fresh out of the oven" information available.
+Welcome to the University of Minnesota’s online Chart of Accounts Manual.
+The conversion from a large PDF to the current HTML format was done in part at the request of those who use the COA information most frequently, and to ensure the community could more quickly access the most "fresh out of the oven" information available.
 If you have comments or questions about the Chart of Accounts, please contact the University Financial Helpline.
 The staff there will either provide an immediate response or find the appropriate person to respond to your inquiry.
 Enjoy!

 Note: If you are searching for a specific value, for example, an Account code, go to the page for the type of value using the navigation above.
 Some pages have an Excel file you can download and some pages have the values listed right on the web page.
 To search the web page, press the Control key and the F key at the same time (Ctrl+F) to use the web browser's Find feature.
 Type the value or key word for which you are looking into the box that appears (for some browsers it is at the top of the screen, for others it is near the bottom).
 For assistance using your web browser's Find feature, contact your local desktop support person.
 Keep in mind that the Find feature on a web browser will only find things on the page being viewed.
 To look for things on any web page, the Search box at the top of the page must be used.
 The Search box will Search more than just the Chart of Accounts pages--it will also search all Controller's Office content, and all content on the umn.edu domain, so you will get more results than you probably need or intend to use.